cnsetzer/kilopop/docs/acknowledging.rst

 Acknowledging
 =====================

-Thank you for using :code:`bnspopkne`!
+Thank you for using :code:`kilopop`!

 Please cite the paper which describes the population modelling done with this package.